Gdpr Fines – Insolvencies Waiting To Happen?

 Where the fines are imposed on an individual rather than a corporate controller or processor, the ICO will take into account the person’s income and economic situation.
 This will undoubtedly assist those in a situation where a fine is a certainty.

 If a business is concerned about the effect that a fine may have on its solvency, Cranfield Business Recovery is in a perfect position to advise and assist.
-Please contact Brett or Tony on 024 7655 3700 on a free-of-charge basis for more information.
+Please contact Philip or Tony on 024 7655 3700 on a free-of-charge basis for more information.